integrativemodeling/tfiih/README.md

    - `outputs`:
      - contains an example of output files (*.rmf and *.dat) from sampling
      - `models`:
-       - `subunits`: contains a chimera session file and solution density maps for all subunits
+       - `subunits`: contains a Chimera session file and solution density maps for all subunits
-       - `domain_decomposition`: contains a chimera session file and solution density maps for all domains
+       - `domain_decomposition`: contains a Chimera session file and solution density maps for all domains
    - `scripts`:
      - `sample_multires.py`: sampling script
      - `analyze.py`: script for analysis of the solutions